UPCES - Study Abroad in Prague (CERGE-EI, Charles University)

 Prague is a fantastic city with access to Europe.
 Go!
 A student - Middlebury College View Entire Review

-I found what i want in life A student - Middlebury College View Entire Review
+I gained a lot of independence A student - Middlebury College View Entire Review

 so much about myself and the culture and my friends A student - Middlebury College View Entire Review